Cormac Murphy-O'Connor: Views

-Abuse scandal

-Murphy-O'Connor found himself subject to public scrutiny regarding a priest in his diocese when he was Bishop of Arundel and Brighton.
-During this time it was brought to his attention that a priest, Michael Hill, was a sexual abuser of children.
-In 2000, when Murphy O'Connor became Archbishop of Westminster, the case became known to the general public.

-Instead of reporting Hill to the police, Murphy-O'Connor allowed the crime to be covered up and transferred Hill to Gatwick Airport chapel, where the Cardinal believed he would not be able to molest children.
-In 1997, Hill was convicted as a child molester and jailed for sexually assaulting nine children.
-After three years in jail, Hill was given another five years for assaulting three other boys.

 Islam

 In 2004, the Muslim Council of Britain criticised Murphy-O'Connor when he said that Muslim leaders were not doing enough to denounce terrorists who carried out attacks "in the name of Allah", while clarifying that they denounced terrorism.

 Response to Summorum Pontificum

 In July 2007, Murphy-O'Connor welcomed Pope Benedict XVI's relaxation of restrictions on the use of the 1962 Roman Missal.
 He said:

 I welcome the Holy Father's call for unity within the Church and especially toward those who are very attached to celebrating the Mass according to the Missal of 1962.
 We are confident that the provisions already made throughout England and Wales under the indult granted back in 1971 go a significant way toward meeting the requirements of the new norms.

 When he issued a letter implementing the pope's rules to the clergy of his diocese in November, he was criticized in some quarters for requiring parish priests to request permission before Mass could be celebrated in that traditional form.